 A nursing qualification from Unitec opens up lots of career paths.
-You could work in child health, aged care, acute hospital care, rehabilitation, mental health or primary healthcare.
+You could work in child health, aged care, acute hospital care, rehabilitation, mental health, or primary health care.

-During your studies you’ll have lots of opportunity to ask questions, solve problems and treat real patients in your clinical practice settings.
-Visits to the North Shore or Waitakere Hospital, Mason Clinic, Rehab Plus, private surgical hospitals and primary healthcare organisations will open your eyes to your future work places.
+During your studies you’ll get lots of opportunities to ask questions, solve problems, and treat real patients in clinical practice settings.
+Visits to the North Shore or Waitākere Hospitals, Mason Clinic, Rehab Plus, private surgical hospitals, and primary healthcare organisations will open your eyes to your future workplace options.

-You'll also spend time at the Education and Practice Simulation Centre at Waitakere Hospital - a high-tech, simulated hospital environment where you can practice your nursing skills.
+You'll also spend time at the Education and Practice Simulation Centre at Waitākere Hospital - a high-tech, simulated hospital environment where you can practice your nursing skills.

 Programmes and study path

-|Bachelor of Nursing||7||Full-time for three years||District nurse, Nurse educator, Plunket nurse, Practice nurse, Public health nurse, Staff nurse|
+|Bachelor of Nursing||7||Full-time for three years||District nurse, Nurse educator, Plunket nurse, Practice nurse, Public health nurse||February or July|

-|First Aid||2 days||This two day workshop provides participants with a range of first aid skills, including cardio-pulmonary resuscitation.
+|First Aid and CPR||This two day workshop provides participants with a range of first aid skills, including cardio-pulmonary resuscitation.
 On successful completion of the course, you will receive a First Aid Certificate.
 Workshops...|

-Benefit from hands-on practice placements at the Waitemata District Health Board, Auckland District Health Board and primary health organisations.
+Benefit from hands-on practice placements at the Waitemata District Health Board, Auckland District Health Board, and primary health organisations.

-To make sure our programmes keep up with the latest developments we get regular feedback from Waitemata and Auckland District Health Boards, New Zealand Nurses Organisation, Wharangi Ruamano, Te Whare Wananga o Awanuarangi and more.
+To make sure our programmes keep up with the latest developments, we get regular feedback from Waitemata and Auckland District Health Boards, New Zealand Nurses Organisation, Wharangi Ruamano, Te Whare Wananga o Awanuarangi, and more.

 Awhina Health Campus

-Based in the heart of Waitakere Hospital, the Awhina Health Campus is an innovative joint venture between Unitec and the Waitemata District Health Board.
+Based in the heart of Waitākere Hospital, the Awhina Health Campus is an innovative joint venture between Unitec and the Waitemata District Health Board.
 The campus provides opportunities for learning, innovation and collaboration for our health science and social practice students.